 Total Audience vs. Addressable Audience: Which Should Marketers Pay Attention To?

-The road to making smart media buying decisions starts with knowing your audience.
-In fact, we’d argue that the foundation of all marketing success starts with having a good grasp on who you want to target your marketing and advertising to.
-Bonus points if you can identify not only who they are using traditional demographic information, but also what their interests are, how and where they spend their time, and ultimately what your brand can offer them that others can’t.
+The foundation of all marketing success starts with having a good grasp on who you want to target your marketing and advertising to.
+Bonus points if you can identify not only who they are using traditional demographic information, but also what their interests are, where they spend their time, and ultimately what your brand can offer them that others can’t.

 What’s the Difference?

 The total audience number is exactly what it sounds like: the number of users or subscribers that a company has regardless of if they pay for a subscription or not.
-For example, Pandora has 91 million total monthly unique listeners across our free (ad-supported), Plus and Premium tiers.
+For example, Pandora has 92 million total monthly unique visitors across our free (ad-supported), Plus and Premium tiers.

 Let’s take a look at another example.
 In Spotify’s recent IPO filing, they revealed they have 159 million monthly active users globally, but that number includes both addressable and non-addressable listeners, inside and outside of the United States.

-The difference between 159 million global users and 49 million addressable US users would be significant to any advertiser.
+The difference between 159 million total global users and 30 million addressable users in North America is significant to any advertiser.
 So it’s no wonder that there’s confusion.
 This is why it’s well worth it for marketers to do the extra research, and ask for the breakout of addressable vs. non-addressable audience data before committing to any media buys.

 Using 3rd-Party Research to Compare Addressable Audience Size